JanHerca/urantiapedia/output/wikijs/en/article/Hinduism.md

 </figure>

 > “All Urantia is waiting for the proclamation of the ennobling message of Michael, unencumbered by the accumulated doctrines and dogmas of nineteen centuries of contact with the religions of evolutionary origin.
-The hour is striking for presenting to Buddhism, to Christianity, to Hinduism, even to the peoples of all faiths, not the gospel about Jesus, but the living, spiritual reality of the gospel of Jesus.” ([UB 94:12.7](/en/The_Urantia_Book/94#p12_7))
+The hour is striking for presenting to Buddhism, to Christianity, to Hinduism, even to the peoples of all faiths, not the gospel about Jesus, but the living, spiritual reality of the gospel of Jesus.” (<a id="a36_415"></a>[UB 94:12.7](/en/The_Urantia_Book/94#p12_7))

 And how difficult would it be to present such a reality to Hinduism, a religion which believes in reincarnation and karma?
 It appears perhaps not as formidable a task as might appear at first glance for Hinduism, “_has proved to be the most adaptive, amorphic religion to appear on Urantia.
-It is capable of almost unlimited change and possesses an unusual range of flexible adjustment from the high and semimonotheistic speculations of the intellectual Brahman to the arrant fetishism and primitive cult practices of the debased and depressed classes of ignorant believers._” ([UB 94:4.8](/en/The_Urantia_Book/94#p4_8))
+It is capable of almost unlimited change and possesses an unusual range of flexible adjustment from the high and semimonotheistic speculations of the intellectual Brahman to the arrant fetishism and primitive cult practices of the debased and depressed classes of ignorant believers._” (<a id="a38_578"></a>[UB 94:4.8](/en/The_Urantia_Book/94#p4_8))

 <figure id="Figure_1" class="image urantiapedia">
 <img src="/image/article/Shiva.jpg">